-Start by choosing a camping spot closer to home.
+Choose a camping spot closer to home.
 Cars are responsible for a large percentage of our greenhouse gas emissions, so a close campsite will help reduce your carbon footprint.
-It also means you'll spend less time in the car, more time outside — ideal if you want to make a quick getaway after work on Friday afternoon.

-If you're not sure where to look, find your national park authority online.
-Think outside the box and search for land-sharing sites that allow you to camp on private land.
+If you're not sure where to look, check your national park authority online.
+Think outside the box and even search for land-sharing sites that allow you to camp on private land.

 Plastic plates and utensils can be hard to recycle.
 In fact, most of those forks and spoons are too small to be collected in a recycling sorting machine.
 Instead:

-Opt for tupperware containers instead of plastic wrap and foil.
+- Opt for tupperware containers – rather of plastic wrap and foil

-If weight is a consideration, look for collapsible bowls and mugs, all-in-one cutlery and investigate reusable beeswax wraps and snack packs.
+If weight’s a consideration, look for collapsible bowls and mugs and all-in-one cutlery.
+Investigate reusable beeswax wraps and snack packs.
 You can even experiment with dehydrating your own food.

-Even if there’s rubbish bins at your campsite, it’s a good habit to take your rubbish home.
+Even if there’s rubbish bins at your campsite, it’s an excellent habit to take your rubbish home.
 Animals can get into the bins and make a mess, but they can also become reliant on the bins as a food source.

 If you want to be a real champion, pick up any rubbish that others have left behind.

-With biodegradable soap, it’s best to bury the lot in a hole: it’ll help break down the soap faster.
+With biodegradable soap, it’s best to bury the lot in a hole as it’ll help break down the soap faster.

-Enjoy a swim, but don't shampoo or dump your soapy dishwasher in any water source.
-As noted above, even biodegradable soap needs a hand to decompose properly.
-Detergents, sunscreens and soap can cause significant harm to river eco-systems over time.
+Enjoy your camping swims, but don't shampoo or rinse your soapy dishes in any water source.
+Detergents, sunscreens and soap can all cause significant harm to river ecosystems over time.

-A better option is to use a portable camping shower to wash away from water sources, and don’t pour your dirty dishwater into creeks or rivers.
+A better option is to use a portable camping shower so you can wash away from any water sources.

-Camp fires are an essential part of the experience for some.
-To keep it green as it can be:
+Campfires are an essential part of the experience for some.
+To keep it as green as it can be:

-- Don't make your fire bigger than you need it.
-Better yet, learn how to layer for the outdoors.
+- Don't make your fire bigger than you need it – and better yet, learn how to layer for the outdoors

-- Limit the amount of kindling you forage from the local area, or better still, bring your own.
+- Limit the amount of kindling you forage from the local area

 Always check for warning and fire restrictions in your area before you head off.
 Never light a fire when restrictions are in place.

 It's never a bad idea to have a fully-charged mobile phone in case of emergencies.
-If you're camping for a few days or more, consider taking a Goal Zero Nomad that can recharge your devices.
+If you're camping for a few days or more, consider taking a Goal Zero Nomad to recharge your devices.

 Dig a cat hole with the trowel, do what you need to do, and cover it up so it breaks down as quickly as possible.
 Place your toilet paper in the paper bag for disposal later on.
-While some people bury their TP, it is best practice to take it with you to truly leave no trace.
+While some people bury theirs, it’s best practice to take it with you to truly leave no trace.

 This is an easy one.
-Leave the surrounding area as pristine as possible and don't bring any keepsakes home with you including stones, sticks and plantlife.
+Leave the surrounding area as pristine as possible and don't bring any keepsakes home with you like stones, sticks and plantlife.

 Get prepared for your next camping trip with our range of camping gear.